UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG: Dataset Curation

 \subsubsection{Question and Answer Generation}

 \textbf{Template Choice.} First, we ensure the synthesized questions are \textbf{diverse} and span multiple categories, since focusing on a single category or using only the same few-shot example questions can introduce bias and limit the comprehensiveness of RAG evaluation.
-We designed four RAG question types: 1) \texttt{factual retrieval}, 2) \texttt{comparison}, 3) \texttt{summarization}, and 4) \texttt{logical reasoning}.
-For each question type and document domain, we design $10$--$15$ general templates (see Appendix~\ref{app:templates}).
+We designed $4$ RAG question types: 1) \texttt{factual retrieval}, 2) \texttt{comparison}, 3) \texttt{summarization}, and 4) \texttt{logical reasoning}.
+For each type and database domain, we design $10$--$15$ templates (Appendix~\ref{app:templates}).
 We then sample linked chunks ($n_{ij}, e_{ij}, n_{ik}$) and prompt the LLM to select $1$--$3$ templates ($T_{ij}$) that best match the provided chunks and are most likely to produce QA pairs that humans would naturally ask, thereby improving both the diversity and coverage of the questions.

-\textbf{Evidence Grounding.} To ensure comprehensive evaluation of MM-RAG, we design four \textit{answer types} with distinct evidence requirements, each supported by specialized prompts: \begin{itemize}[noitemsep,topsep=0pt,itemsep=0pt, leftmargin=*] \item Text-only: The question can be fully answered using natural language text from the documents. \item Image-only: The question requires information exclusively from an image, such as numerical values shown only in a figure, thereby testing the system’s ability to interpret visual content. \item Image-plus-text: Answering the question requires integrating information from both text and images, testing the model’s ability to reason across modalities. \item Table-required: The question required tabular information to answer, requiring the system to understand table structure and content. \end{itemize}
+\textbf{Evidence Grounding.} To ensure comprehensive evaluation of MM-RAG, we design $4$ \textit{answer types} with distinct evidence requirements, each supported by specialized prompts: \begin{itemize}[noitemsep,topsep=0pt,itemsep=0pt, leftmargin=*] \item Text-only: The question can be fully answered using natural language text from the documents. \item Image-only: The question requires information exclusively from an image, such as numerical values shown only in a figure. \item Image-plus-text: Answering the question requires both text and images, testing the model’s ability to reason across modalities. \item Table-required: The question required tabular information to answer, requiring the system to understand table structure and content. \end{itemize}

 To construct QA pairs, we prompt \texttt{GPT-4.1} with parsed text chunks and extracted figures/tables (PNG format), guided by prompts $P_n$ corresponding to the above answer types (see details in Appendix~\ref{app:qa_prompts}) and templates $T_{ij}$.
 We then employ \texttt{Gemini-Pro-2.5} --- to mitigate single-LLM bias --- to verify that the ground-truth answers are correctly grounded in the referenced text, tables, or images, ensuring factual correctness and re-classifying question types when necessary.